unkhz/generative-animation-poc-react-redux/README.md

 ##### Rule based pipe reducers

 Fourth pattern I've used is rule based reducing.
+It's a way of organizing business logic of a document into orthogonal statements, which allows extension without needing to modify the root reducer of the document.

-Each animating particle on the screen is essentially just a DOM element with each individual style property being constantly evolved in the reducer.
-This happens via a set of rules that each mutate only the value of a single property, by taking the current root state of the particle as an input.
-The simplest chain of rules is how particle opacity is managed.
+Each animating particle on the screen is essentially just a DOM element with constantly evolving style properties.
+This happens via a set of rules that each mutate only the value of a single property, by taking the current root state of the particle document as an input.
+Opacity is possibly the simplest example of a chain of rules that affect the document.

-  * one rule constantly modifies speed.opacity with a tiny random increment
+  * 1st rule constantly modifies accelerationOfOpacity with a tiny random increment
-  * a second rule modifies style.opacity with an increment mostly consisting of speed.opacity
+  * 2nd rule constantly increments velocityOfOpacity with the value of accelerationOfOpacity
-  * a third rule verifies if the particle is marked for deletion and gradually fades it out if it is
+  * 3rd rule forces velocityOfOpacity to be negative in case the particle is marked for deletion
+  * 4th rule increments the actual opacity with the value of velocityOfOpacity
-  * the particle component takes style.opacity as a prop and applies it to the style prop of a div element
+  * the particle component takes opacity as a prop and applies it to the style prop of a div element

-This works extremely well for the generative animation use case I have, where individual style properties are quite isolated but do depend heavily on higher order variables like speed or speed of the change in speed.
-It seems that the principle of multiple read-only dependencies and a single export is keeping this pattern clean.
+This works extremely well for the generative animation use case I have, where individual style properties are quite isolated but do depend heavily on higher order variables like velocity or velocity of velocity (acceleration).
+It seems that the principle of multiple read-only dependencies and a single export is keeping the individual reducers clean.
 Similar findings as with the reducer graph on root level.

+However, the single export rule is not enforced in context of the whole document as there might be multiple rules exporting the same property.
+Enforcing single export on document level appears too restricting e.g. when observing the 2nd and 3rd rule of the opacity example.
+Extracting the logic of particle deletion into a separate entity is enabled here by that freedom.
+The possibility of breaking other rules is left open.
+There is also a time dependency between the rules.
+It's a tradeoff, which makes the design of the document state important.